skyyangyun/https-proxy/README.md

 # https-proxy
-A heeps proxy server powered by deno
+A https proxy server powered by deno

 ## How to use

 ### Require Deno
 If you have deno.
 This is 2 way to use proxy server.
-#### 1. direct run script by github raw url
+#### 1. direct run script by GitHub raw url
 ```shell
 deno run --unstable --allow-net --allow-read https://raw.githubusercontent.com/skyyangyun/https-proxy/main/proxy.js
 ```